Host a Leland Fellow

 Amy Ostrander, Fellow Supervisor for Project Concern International and 6th Class Leland Fellow (2011-2013) alum

 Ready to join our network of partner organizations?

-Download our guide for host organizations to learn more about hosting requirements, what types of organizations we look for, a timeline of the application process, and much more.
+Read our guide for host organization applicants to learn more about the benefits of hosting a fellow, selection criteria, application timeline, and much more.

 Make sure to sign up for our mailing list to get all the latest news about the fellowship and the Hunger Center.